arvganesh/amx-matrix-multiplication/README.md

 Important Files:

-- `MMBenchmark` - benchmarking script.
+- `MMBenchmark.cpp` - benchmarking script.
-- `MMTest` - simple test script to verify correctness of kernels.
+- `MMTest.cpp` - simple test script to verify correctness of kernels.
 - `MMKernel.h` - definition of matrix kernel base class.
 - `Matrix.h` - definition of "matrix", which was the container used throughout this project.
 - `Kernels.cpp / .h` - implementation of various kernels that were benchmarked.